AbProgr/react-todo/README.md

 # react-todo
-A basic implemetation of todo app using React and GraphQL
+A basic implemetation of todo app using React and GraphQL with MongoDB